jackwasey/icd/cran-comments.md

 ## Test environments
 * Ubuntu 15.04 R 3.2.2, clang 3.6.0 and gcc 4.9.2
 * Ubuntu 12.04 (on travis-ci) R 3.2, gcc 4.6.3
-* Debian jessie in docker with UBSAN and clang, R 3.1.2
+* Debian jessie in docker with UBSAN and clang, R 3.2.2
 * Windows 7 64 bit R 3.2 with gcc from Rtools32
+* Windows 7 64 bit R 3.3 devel with gcc from Rtools33

-## R CMD check results
+# R CMD check results

 There is one note: